List of airliner shootdown incidents: BOAC Flight 777

 BOAC Flight 777 was a scheduled civilian flight from Portela Airport, Lisbon in neutral Portugal bound for Bristol (Whitchurch) Airport, United Kingdom.
 The Douglas DC-3 operating the route (registered G-AGBB, ex-PH-ALI Ibis) had fled the German invasion of the Netherlands, and was owned and operated by KLM with a Dutch crew, albeit with British Overseas Airways Corporation flight numbers.
 On 1 June 1943, Ibis was attacked by eight German Junkers Ju 88 fighter bombers, who were not aware of the existence of the scheduled flight and the civilian status of the aircraft.
 Ibis crashed into the Bay of Biscay killing all aboard, including English actor Leslie Howard.

-Dai Nippon Koku KK J-BIOA

-J-BIOA, a Nakajima L2D of Dai Nippon Koku KK, was shot down near Sulawesi in August 1943.
-The exact day and fatalities (if any) are unknown.

 AB Aerotransport SE-BAG Gripen

 The Gripen (registered SE-BAG) was a Douglas DC-3 which was attacked by a German Junkers Ju 88 fighter-bomber over the coast of the island of Hållö, Sweden on 22 October 1943 while flying a scheduled passenger flight from Aberdeen to Stockholm.

 A ditching at sea was attempted but the aircraft flew against the cliffs and crashed.
 Of the fifteen occupants, two survived, the flight-engineer and a passenger, after they were thrown out of the rear part of the aircraft.